rhaps0dy/ts-baselines/README.md

   - `Plot GMM cluster weights and max(2, 2y) function.ipynb`: What are the
     learned cluster weights, and how does that function look?
 These questions explored here.
+  - `baseline.py`: compute a classification baseline for the MIMIC time series ventilation-outcome task.
+It uses only static features of each patient, including some natural language features found in the "diagnosis" written by the person at the emergency room entrance desk.

 # Instructions for doing time-series classification